-As a buyer, sourcing and onboarding the best suppliers is a crucial part of every project, whether it’s updating your company’s IT hardware or finding a new vendor in your supply chain.
-One of the best ways of finding reliable vendors is to complete a pre-qualification questionnaire (PQQ.)
+If you’re a buyer, sourcing and onboarding the best suppliers is a crucial part of every project you oversee, whether you’re updating your company’s IT hardware or finding a new vendor in your supply chain.
+One of the best ways to find reliable vendors is to complete a request for information (RFI).

-Put simply, a PQQ is a list of questions that are sent to vendors, which they must complete before they can work with you.
-These questionnaires are a great way of quickly sourcing a list of appropriate suppliers before you begin your detailed tendering process.
+Put simply, an RFI is an evaluation system for potential vendors; it’s a list of questions that you send to suppliers which they are required to complete before they can work with you.
+These questionnaires are a great way of quickly sourcing a list of appropriate suppliers before you begin your detailed sourcing process.

-The difference between a PQQ and a tender can seem quite vague, but they work in tandem to ensure that you onboard the best merchant.
-So, in this blog post, we explain why you should use PQQ’s, what you need to ask vendors and what the next steps are once you’ve completed this process.
-This article is perfect for those with experience using PQQ’s previously and need reminding of the process, or if you’re a junior member of your buying team looking to expand your procurement knowledge.
+The difference between a RFI and a sourcing event can seem a little vague, but they actually work in tandem to ensure that you hire the best vendor.
+In this article, we explain the strategy behind using RFIs, what you need to ask vendors, and what the next steps are once you’ve completed this process.
+This article is perfect for those with previous experience using RFIs who need a refresher, as well as junior members of the buying team looking to expand their procurement knowledge.

-Designing an efficient PQQ process can be confusing - especially if you’re a large firm with numerous projects and who are regularly onboarding new suppliers – but this is all the more reason to have an effective process in place, as it can:
+Designing an efficient RFI process can be confusing, especially if you’re part of a large firm with numerous projects regularly onboarding new suppliers.
+Butthis is all the more reason to have an effective system in place, as it can:

-- Save your purchasing team time through having a structures PQQ process;
+- Save your purchasing team time with a structured RFI process

 #1 – General contact details

-This is the fundamental information that you will need to know about the vendor, such as:
+This is the fundamental information you need to know about the vendor, such as:

 - Key contact names, address, email addresses and contact numbers